NLESC-JCER/cpp2wasm/INSTALL.md

 ```{.awk #test-wasm}
 npx cypress run --config-file false
 ```

+The `npx` command ships with NodeJS which is included in the Emscripten SDK and can be used to run commands available on [npm repository](https://npmjs.com/).

 The tests will also be run in the [GH Action continous integration build](.github/workflows/main.yml).